 I nodded and waved back without saying a word while the ghillie-suit man moved on.
 He saw me, see him.
 Does that mean he would have stayed where he was, in his environmentally blended costume, if I hadn't noticed him?
 I'll never know.

-One day while getting supplies at the local big bulk store in Hawai'i kai, I saw flyers near the entrance regarding the latest missing person case.
-Terrence Malaikini, eight years old, from Salt Lake, Aliamanu housing.
+One day, while getting supplies at the local big bulk store in Hawai'i kai, I saw flyers near the entrance containing the latest missing person case.
+Terrence Malaikini is eight years old and from Salt Lake, Aliamanu housing.
 He was last seen playing on the back porch of his home while his mother prepared an afternoon snack in the kitchen.
 Terrence's mother and the authorities believe he was kidnapped by his non-custodial father, a known drug dealer.
 Terrence Sr.

 "It's the effort and the honesty that makes it sweet," she smiled as she sat to enjoy her breakfast.
 That afternoon, she called Lawrence and told him she and I were exclusive.
 Quite the trade-off, right?
-I pray that she and Lawrence found one another and that he was a good man who cared for Del and accepted our children as his own.
+I pray that she and Lawrence find one another and that he is a good man who cares for Del and accepts our children as his own.
 But then, I scolded myself for getting lost in that nostalgia.
 It never serves me any good.

 ~